minprog/pyprog/opdrachten/week6/hangman/index.md

 Upon submitting your code, our code checker will run its own checks alongside your doctests.
 To do this our code checker makes use of Python's builtin `assert`-statement.
 Like an `if`-statement an `assert` checks whether the expression to the right evaluates to `True` or `False`.
 If it evaluates to `True` all is good, and the code continues on like nothing ever happened.
 However, if it evaluates to `False` Python will raise an `AssertionError`.
 Yes, an actual Error!
 Meaning the code will fail at that point.

-For instance, you might find the following message upon submitting:
+For instance, you might see the following message upon submitting:

     :( current_pattern() changes after a correct guess This check failed.
 Run the following code in the terminal to see if you can find out why: